 Research Ambassadors are individuals with psoriasis who are knowledgeable about the research process and have received special training to provide outreach to researchers, educators and other stakeholders in the psoriatic disease community.
 Research Ambassadors provide the patient perspective on living with psoriasis.
 They inform the development of research topics, study outcomes and approaches to research.

 The Research Ambassadors program was developed with funding from PCORI.
 As of May 2020, NPF is not recruiting for the program.

-NPF conducts an Annual Survey of people with psoriasis and psoriatic arthritis to collect real-world data on their daily experiences, quality of life, mental health and ability to participate in social activities.
-The data collected provide valuable insight on patient outcomes outside of clinical trials or other traditional research approaches.
+NPF conducts an Annual Survey of people with psoriasis and psoriatic arthritis to collect real-world data on their daily experiences, quality of life, mental health, and ability to participate in social activities.
+The data collected provide valuable insight into patient outcomes outside of clinical trials or other traditional research approaches.
 It is the only national survey of patients with psoriatic disease conducted in the U.S.